Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Words as the Quanta of Human Language

-The question can be asked `what is the unity of energy in this model that we put forward?', is the number `1' that we choose for energy level $E_1$ a quantity expressed in joules, or in electronvolts, or still in another unity?
+The question can be asked, `what is the unity of energy in this model?', is the number `1' that we choose for energy level $E_1$ a quantity expressed in joules, or in electronvolts, or still in another unity?
 This question gives us the opportunity to reveal already one of the very new aspects of our approach.
-Energy will not be expressed in `${\rm kg m}^2/{\rm s}^2$' like it is the case in physics.
+Energy will not be expressed in `${\rm kg m}^2/{\rm s}^2$', like it is the case in physics.
 Why not?
 Well, a human language is not situated somewhere in space, like we believe it to be the case with a physical boson gas of atoms, or a photon gas of light.
-Hence, `energy' is here in our approach a basic quantity, and if we manage to introduce -- this is one of our aims in further work -- what the `human language equivalent' of `physical space' is, then it will be oppositely, namely this `equivalent of space' will be expressed in unities where `energy appears as a fundamental unit'.
+Hence, in our approach here, `energy' is a basic quantity, and if we manage to introduce what the `human language equivalent' of `physical space' is---this is one of our aims in further work---then it will be oppositely, namely this `equivalent of space' will be expressed in unities where `energy appears as a fundamental unit'.
 Hence, the `1' indicating that `{\it He} radiates with energy 1', or `the cogniton in state {\it He} carries energy 1', stands with a basic measure of energy, just like `distance (length)' is a basic measure in `the physics of space and objects inside space', not to be expressed as a combination of other physical quantities.
 We used the expressions `{\it He} radiates with energy 1', and `the cogniton in state {\it He} carries energy 1', and we will use this way of speaking about `human language within the view of a boson gas of entangled cognitons that we develop here', in similarity with how we speak in physics about light and photons.